mozilla-l10n/localizer-documentation/src/tools/pontoon/notifications.md

 Clicking `See all Notifications` at the bottom will take the user to the complete list of notifications.
 The same list can also be accessed by opening the `/notifications` URL directly (e.g. [pontoon.mozilla.org/notifications](https://pontoon.mozilla.org/notifications/)).

+## Receiving notifications in the browser

+It’s possible to receive Pontoon’s notifications directly in the browser by installing the Pontoon Add-on.
+This add-on is available for both [Firefox](https://addons.mozilla.org/firefox/addon/pontoon-tools/) and [Chrome](https://chrome.google.com/webstore/detail/pontoon-add-on/gnbfbnpjncpghhjmmhklfhcglbopagbb).

 ## Disabling notifications

-Pontoon includes several types of notifications. and most of them can be [manually disabled](users.md#notification-subscriptions) by users if they don’t find them useful.
+Pontoon includes several types of notifications and most of them can be [manually disabled](users.md#notification-subscriptions) by users if they don’t find them useful.

 ## Notification types